crescolincs/robotics/content/_index.md

 support:
   display: true
-  heading: Support for Your Intelligent Robotics Sector Business Investment
+  heading: Support for Your Business Investment
   lead: >-
       Working together, Invest Lincolnshire and our partner organisations, including local authorities, education providers and businesses, provide dedicated support to ensure a ‘soft landing’ for companies locating and investing in Lincolnshire.
   ctatext: about support for investing businesses from Invest Lincolnshire